 4. The Inefficiencies in the System Would Drive Me Nuts.

 I knew the system was broken.
 You hear it again and again.
 But it’s another thing to see it in action.
 Social workers are underpaid and overworked.
 There’s high turnover, a lot of burnout and the caliber of care varies.
-Seeing the bureaucracy of it all up front can be jarring.
+Seeing the bureaucracy of it all up front can be jarring and sometimes horrifying.
 Children in care desperately need good families to step up and shield them from the system.

 5. I Would Meet the Most Amazing Tribe of Women and be Awed by Them.